AditiShetti/Amazon-Prime-Data-Analysis/README.md

 #**Dataset**
 This dataset is sourced from Kaggle and has 9668 rows and 12 columns.

-Title: The name of the movie or TV show.
+🎥 Title: Name of the movie or TV show
-Director: The name of the director of the movie or TV show.
+🎬 Director: Name of the director
-Cast: List of main actors/actresses in the movie or TV show.
+⭐ Cast: List of main actors/actresses
-Country: The country where the movie or TV show was produced.
-Release Year: The year when the movie or TV show was released.
-Rating: The age rating of the movie or TV show.
+🌍 Country: Country of production
+📅 Release Year: Year of release
+🔞 Rating: Age rating (e.g., PG, R)
-Duration: The duration of the movie or the number of seasons for TV shows in minutes.
+⏱️ Duration: Duration in minutes or number of seasons 🎭 Genre: Genre (e.g., drama, comedy)
-Genre: The genre of the movie or TV show.
-Description: A brief description of the movie or TV show.
+📝 Description: Brief summary or plot description

 ![WhatsApp Image 2024-08-28 at 03 35 58_0f9e82b2](https://github.com/user-attachments/assets/538594dc-e1b5-43b1-80f2-44de3d87f961)